 Visualize cinematic aspect ratios in your camera when shooting.

-As mentioned before, just putting black bars on top of your video doesn’t mean it looks cinematic.
-There are so many factors that affect the cinematic feel and look of a video.
-Factors like, camera settings, light, composition, different camera angles, and of course storytelling.
-Most cameras shoot video in a 16:9 ratio which makes it harder to compose your shots correctly for the wider aspect ratio 2.39.1.
+As I mentioned before, cinematic black bars is one of the elements to give your video a more cinematic feel.
+There are many more factors that affect the cinematic feel and look of a video.
+Factors like, camera settings, light, composition, different camera angles, music, sound effects and of course storytelling.
+Most cameras shoot video in a 16:9 ratio which makes it harder to compose your shots correctly for the wider aspect ratio 2.35.1.
 With the 16:9 aspect ratio, you will have more space (in height) to frame your shots.
-When adjusting the 16:9 footage to 2.39.1. may result in poor composition, because of the crop.
+When adjusting the 16:9 footage to 2.35.1, it may result in poor composition, because of the crop.

 The best way to avoid this is by activating “video guidelines” for cinematic aspect ratios on your camera.
-Not every camera has this, but most mirrorless 4K cameras do, like the Panasonic GH5 we’re using.
+Not every camera has this, but most mirrorless 4K cameras do, like the Sony A7Siii I use to produce our videos.
 This setting will add guidelines on the camera’s LCD screen to mark the desired aspect ratio.
 With these guidelines its way more convenient to compose your shots correctly for the wider aspect ratio.
 In case your camera doesn’t have this setting I advise to compose your shots with more space taking into account the crop when adjusting the aspect ratio in post-production.
-Or, you can simply tape the black bars on your LCD screen to help to compose your shots properly.
+Or, you can simply tape the cinematic black bars on your LCD screen to help to compose your shots properly.

-Video guidelines for cinematic aspect ratio 2.39.1 on the Panasonic GH5.
+Video guidelines for cinematic aspect ratio 2.35.1 on the Sony A7Siii.

 Watch the video to see how to create cinematic bars with a PNG image.

-How to add cinematic bars in Premiere Pro with an adjustment layer?
+How to add cinematic black bars in Premiere Pro with an adjustment layer?

 Another way to add cinematic black bars in Premiere Pro is with the help of an adjustment layer and the crop effect.
 If you never used an adjustment layer before, I definitely recommend reading my other BLOG first which is all about how to add them in Premiere Pro.
 And if you want to know everything about the crop effect you have to read this COMPLETE TUTORIAL about how to use the crop effect in Premiere Pro.

-Most of the time I’ve used this way to create cinematic bars in Premiere Pro.
-Just add a new adjustment layer in your project panel, rename it to “cinematic bars” and place it on your timeline on top of your video footage.
-Then you drag the crop effect to the adjustment layer and crop the top and bottom with 12% to achieve the desired widescreen aspect ratio of 2.39.1.
+Especially in the beginning, I’ve used adjustment layers to create cinematic black bars in Premiere Pro.
+You have to add a new adjustment layer in your project panel, rename it to “cinematic bars” and place it on your timeline on top of your video footage.
+Then drag the crop effect to the adjustment layer and crop the top and bottom with 12% to achieve the desired widescreen aspect ratio of 2.35.1.
 The final touch is to reposition your shots to fit this new aspect ratio and you’re good to go!

-Watch the video to see how to use an adjustment layer to create cinematic bars.
+Watch the video to see how to use an adjustment layer to create cinematic black bars.